 "How do I become better at this math?"

 Everyone can become better at math if they simply keep trying.
 I personally know someone who now has a PhD in physics who started college taking the most basic math classes for a few years.
-I also know of a world expert in engineering research who spent much of the beginning of his life doing manual labor.
-I know college math instructors who started college knowing very little math.
+I also know college math instructors who started college knowing very little math.
 These individuals were not successful because they are "math people".
 Nor should their stories be surprising.
 Instead, they kept trying.
+Here is a YouTube video of a physicist who was once very bad at math.

 Are some rare people math geniuses?
 Yes.
 Do other people have cognitive challenges that make math more of a challenge?
 Yes.
 Do we tend to follow the careers that we personally have a knack for?
 Yes.
 Who cares!
 We are all smart at everything in that we can all learn and succeed.
 Besides this single statement about us all being smart, I try not to use the word smart.
 It makes people who are already good at something forget that they still have to try, and it makes people who are not yet good unmotivated.
 Why can't we all just grow in our own ways at our own times?
 Why can't we keep trying to be great at math, especially if it is something that we enjoy?